salesforce/pomgen/docs/ci.md

 ## About propsed versions

 `pomgen query` can be used to determine release and development versions to use.
-This information is part of the json response when asking or `--library_release_plan_json`.
+This information is part of the json response when asking for `--library_release_plan_json`.

 For example: